-We know this is a difficult time for you and your family but we think it is important to tell you about a study this hospital is taking part in for babies receiving cooling treatment.
-Babies are offered this treatment if their brain did not receive enough oxygen and/or blood flow around the time of birth.
-This is called Hypoxic Ischaemic Encephalopathy (HIE).
+We know this is a difficult time for you and your family but we think it is important to tell you about a study this hospital is taking part in for babies who have been born very early.

 What is the purpose of this study?